 This information will be sent soon after your registration is processed.

-Parking permits are issued by the Student Services Office.
+Parking permits and student IDs are issued by the Student Services Office.

 More information regarding details of coverage, cost, deadline for sign up or to opt out will be provided by the Student Services Office.